shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

 #### Supported Blockchains

-[{{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) is an embedded Web3 wallet offered by the {{config.extra.arcana.sdk_name}} that displays in the context of the application.
-Authenticated users can use the wallet to sign blockchain transactions for any  **EVM-compatible blockchain network**.
-Some of these supported networks are pre-configured in the {{config.extra.arcana.wallet_name}} by default.
+{{config.extra.arcana.product_name}} product **supports all EVM-compatible blockchain networks**.

+By default, it enables a *pre-configured list* of chains.
+App developers can add additional EVM-compatible chains specific to their app and update this pre-configured list.
+Once the user authenticates for the app, only the chains in the pre-configured list are displayed in the [{{config.extra.arcana.wallet_name}}]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) UI dropdown.
+Users can add other EVM-compatible blockchain networks through the wallet UI and switch networks.

 {% include "./text-snippets/wallet_supported_networks.md" %}

+!!! tip "Updating default pre-configured list"

+      To include a new EVM-compatible chain in {{config.extra.arcana.product_name}}'s default pre-configured list, {{config.extra.arcana.company_name}} collaborates strategically with the chain's team/community.
+While we can add any such chain, our approach aims to increase the {{config.extra.arcana.product_name}} adoption and maximize our reach and engagement within the chain's development community.

-!!! info "Other Blockchain Networks (Coming soon!)"
+!!! info "Non-EVM chain support (Coming soon!)"

-      Besides supporting all EVM-compatible blockchain networks, we are working on supporting other chains that are not EVM-compatible in the upcoming releases.
-For e.g., Cosmos, Solana, Near, TON, and Algorand
+      We are working on supporting other chains that are not EVM-compatible in the upcoming releases.
+For e.g., Cosmos, Solana, Near, TON, and Algorand.

 <!--- #AR-6971